-Yes, your Landlord will require a security deposit in case you fail to pay your rent and to ensure that any damages that occur during your tenancy are covered.
-We will also require a £500 holding deposit to ensure that a property will be reserved for you.
+We will also require a holding deposit equivalent to 1 weeks rent to ensure that a property will be reserved for you.
 This can be used against the security deposit/first month's rent.

 We will put your deposit into an independent Government Approved scheme designed to protect your deposit with a government approved scheme.

 What does the inventory process involve?

 This is a list of every item contained within a property and its condition.
 It is advisable for tenants to check each item on the list before signing any contracts and often people take photographic evidence to give extra protection and avoid unnecessary disagreement further down the line.
 The inventory will be key in determining how much of your deposit you retain at the end of a tenancy.

 Landlords will typically schedule regular quarterly checks to assess the condition of the property and the items contained.

 When you leave the property, you will have the option to run through the inventory checklist.
 If any damage to items has occurred since the beginning of your tenancy, then you will need to agree repair costs or replacements.